Kerxunos/Chatroom/README.md

 *LOG SYSTEM*

-you can find the log file in the program path or file if you are the server your log file name is will be: Server_INFO.log if you are the client your log file name is will be: Client_INFO.log server cant acces client's log file
+you can find the log file in the program path or file\n if you are the server your log file name is will be: Server_INFO.log if you are the client your log file name is will be: Client_INFO.log server cant acces client's log file